olvr-me/songoftheday/README.md

 To deploy this app to vercel or another provider, you will need to add these environment variables there too.

-## Adding your own data
+## Use your own data

 You need to change the `data.json` file with two things:
 1. Change the propery `playlistUrl` to a link to your own playlist.
 2. Add your own songs into the `dates` property.
-This is an array of objects, where the `date` value is just the date and the `link` is the link from the spotify track, which you can retrieve like this:
+This is an array of objects, where the `date` value is just the date and the `link` is the link from the spotify track, which you can retrieve in the spotify client like this:

 ![image](/documentation/CopySongLinkSpotify.png)